Hosted vs Non Hosted Websites

 Hosted Websites

 Hosted websites are part of a packaged service of the software, web hosting and support.
-When you buy a hosted website, you are buying a service that packages the web hosting service and access to website builder software.
+When you buy a hosted website, you are buying a service that packages the web hosting service and website builder software.

 You log into a dashboard through a browser to add content and images to build web pages.
 You can make a simple website with no technical knowledge through their proprietary software.
 When you have built it, you publish it with a click of a button and your website will be live on the Internet.